sjfhsjfh/typship/README.md

 ### TL;DR

-To init a new package, simply run:
+To init a new package, simply run (this would start an interactive prompt):

 ```sh
 typship init
 ```

-To publish a package, run:
+To publish a package, run (then follow the instructions):

 ```sh
 typship publish